zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 - Shorthand

-**Macros and Phrases**:
+**Macros and Phrases**

 Are file dictionary items that contain frequently used portions of a jQL sentence.

 ```
 001+  M or PH (macro or phrase)
 002+  jQL sentence parts or comments
 ```

-For example, if a macro named 'MYMACRO' has been created containing 'M' and 'CUS.NAME CUS.ADDR CUS.STATE' on line 1 and 2 respectively, executing the 'JED DICT CUSTOMER MYMACRO' command will bring in the editor something that resembles the text below;
+For example, if a macro named _MYMACRO_ has been created containing _M_ and _CUS.NAME CUS.ADDR CUS.STATE_ on line 1 and 2 respectively, executing the `JED DICT CUSTOMER MYMACRO` command will bring in the editor something that resembles the text below:

 ```
 001+  M
 002+  CUS.NAME CUS.ADDR CUS.STATE
 ```

-Thus issuing a query such as: 'LIST CUSTOMER MYMACRO' will automatically include the above listed portions of JQL.
+Thus issuing a query such as: `LIST CUSTOMER MYMACRO` will automatically include the above listed portions of JQL.

-## Dictionaries in Depth
+### Dictionaries

 1. I Types